HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Two Robots Topology Graph/README.md

 - [Pose Transformer](#Pose%20Transformer)
 - [ROS2 Speed Publisher](#ROS2%20Speed%20Publisher)

-For running our same robotic scene check `Consensus Algorithm/ros2_control_single_mobile_robot.ttt`
+For running our same robotic scene use `Consensus Algorithm/ros2_control_single_mobile_robot.ttt`

 ## Pose Transformer
-Code for transforming control inputs of a Uni-Cycle to a two wheeled differential drive.
+Code for transforming control inputs of a unicycle to a two wheeled differential drive.

 ## ROS Speed Publisher
 Code for creating a ROS node to publish speeds to CoppeliaSim scene.